snanpmk/forge/README.md

-# My Journal - Ultimate Self-Development Hub
+# Forge - Ultimate Self-Development Hub

 A comprehensive dashboard for tracking your life, built with the MERN stack (MongoDB, Express, React, Node.js).
 This application integrates Habit Tracking, Prayer Schedules, Goal Planning, Brain Dumps, and Finance Management into a single, cohesive interface.

+## 🚀 Features

 ## 🚀 Features